PiecePaperCode/Roomba-Scheduler-Open-Interface/README.md

 Between each configuration/connection I suggest to do a factory default reset to be sure the roomba isn't in a strange/wrong state (ex. safe mode): you can do it please press and Hold the Dock and Spot button down for 10 seconds then release.
 I notice a strange state where to wake up and start to clean I have to press clean button for 3 or 4 times; after reset procedure all work fine and Roomba seem to wake up fine!
 This problem can prevent to start scheduled cleaning!

+Changes mode to: Passive.
+Roomba beeps once to acknowledge it is starting from “off” mode.
+This isn't good news!

 ## Deployment

 It was developed with VB.NET on Visual Studio 17 on an WIN 10 Machine (I don't be able to find right .NET  package for WIN 10)